NicholasClark/TIRTLtools/pkgdown/index.md

 ## References

-For details on our pairing pipeline, see the [TIRTLseq preprint (Pogorelyy and Kirk et al.)](https://www.biorxiv.org/content/10.1101/2024.09.16.613345v2) and our [github repository](https://github.com/pogorely/TIRTL).
+For details on our pairing pipeline, see the [TIRTLseq paper (Pogorelyy and Kirk et al., Nature Methods 2025)](http://doi.org/10.1038/s41592-025-02907-9) and our [github repository](https://github.com/pogorely/TIRTL).

 For details on the MAD-HYPE algorithm, see [Holec and Berleant et al., 2019](https://academic.oup.com/bioinformatics/article/35/8/1318/5095649).